 NGO Annual Fair

-The NGO Annual Fair is held by LAU to encourage students to engage in volunteerism for community service.
-The annual event aims to bridge the gap between students and civil society when students are given the unique opportunity to channel their creative potential, energy, and passion into the important networks of constructive and positive social work and NGOs make students aware of their work.
+The NGO Annual Fair is held by LAU to encourage students to volunteer for community service.
+The annual event aims to bridge the gap between students and civil society, giving students the unique opportunity to channel their creative potential, energy, and passion into the important networks of constructive and positive social work.

 LAU-NGO Mobile Application

-For the 11th consecutive year, LAU operated for the first time the largest water and cheering station on the course.
-More than 150 LAU students volunteered to cheer and to distribute more than 27,000 water bottles to the runners.
+For the 11 consecutive years, LAU has had a strong presence in the annual Beirut Marathon.
+In 2016, LAU operated for the first time the largest water and cheering station on the course, involving 150 student volunteers.
 In cooperation with the Lebanese NGO “G”, LAU operated, for the first time, a recycling station in which around 50 LAU students gathered more than 6,900 plastic bottles for recycling and saving the environment.
-Runners, volunteers and cheerleaders were called by OCE, to assist in the preparations of the marathon and to vigorously participate, by completing the 10K Fun Run.
+Previously, in 2013, LAU students raised 12 million L.L. for charity and won the event’s “Best Spirit” award for mustering the largest running team.

 The USAID University Scholarship Program

-The USAID University Scholarship program, managed by OCE, targets students in need of financial assistance newly enrolled at LAU who are academically qualified Lebanese students from public high schools throughout the country.
-The program aims to provide quality education in various majors and develop the leadership potential of the students necessary to acquire cognitive and leadership skills to build their communities.
+OCE manages LAU’s USAID University Scholarship Program (USP), which allows academically qualified but financially underprivileged Lebanese students from public high schools to attend the university.
+The program aims to provide quality education in various majors and develop the leadership potential of the students, providing them with the skills necessary to build their communities.

 For more information, visit the USP webpage.

-The Outreach and Leadership Academy (OLA) in Sidon, was inaugurated on February 20, 2014 and is in partnership with the Hariri Foundation for Sustainable Human Development (HFSHD).
-Housed in newly restored 18th century premises, OLA is located in Old Downtown Sidon and is the South of Lebanon headquarters for LAU and HFSHD.
+In operation since 2014, the Outreach & Leadership Academy (OLA) in Sidon is run by OCE in partnership with the Hariri Foundation for Sustainable Human Development (HFSHD).
+Housed in newly restored eighteenth-century premises, OLA is located in Old Downtown Sidon and is the South of Lebanon headquarters for LAU and HFSHD.
 It acts as a beacon for civic engagement and an open space for all parents, students, teachers and practitioners to learn more about LAU and to engage in all its leadership and civic engagement initiatives.